Ashley Wilkes: Role

 Ashley could have lived a peaceful and respectable life had the War never taken place.
 The War that changed the South forever has turned his world upside down, with everything he had believed in 'gone with the wind', a phrase composed by the poet Ernest Dowson.
+Doc Holliday is believed to be the inspiration behind Ashley Wilkes.

 Portrayals

 Wilkes was portrayed by Leslie Howard in the critically acclaimed 1939 film adaption of the novel.
 It would become Howard's most famous role.